 Step 2 - Apply for funds

-When funds become available, eligible charities will be notified to use their online account to apply for funds.
-The system allows charities to create, review, save and submit funding applications in multiple rounds.
-Charities should only set up one account, which can have multiple users.
+When funds become available, eligible organisations will be notified to use their online account to apply for funds.
+The system allows organisations to create, review, save and submit funding applications in multiple rounds.
+Organisations should only set up one account, which can have multiple users.

 Please note that redress grants are paid quarterly in arrears, on receipt of monitoring reports.